openopus/ng-pane-manager2/examples/01-simple/README.md

 ## Add an Empty Pane Manager

-Add an empty pane manager component to the template for `AppComponent`:
+Delete the default template for `AppComponent` and add an empty pane manager to it:

 ```html
 <!-- app.component.html -->